 Like many other crops on our list, sugar beets have been genetically modified to be more resistant to herbicides, mainly Monsanto’s Roundup and to increase sugar amounts that can be produced from them.
 Some 50 percent of all sugar produced in the United States comes from sugar beets and a large portion of it is of GM variety.
 Not everybody is happy with this, so Hershey has replaced all beets’ sugar in their products with the one produced from sugar cane.

-In 2011, genetically modified corn was grown in 14 countries.
+In 2011, genetically modified corn, one of the examples of genetically modified foods with full explanations, was grown in 14 countries.
 GM corn comes in several varieties, herbicide-resistant corn, pesticide-producing corn, and drought-resistant corn.
 Each of these were developed for various regions, depending on the climate and pests presence.

 Hawaii’s papaya industry was on the brink of annihilation in late the 1990s and early 2000s, with the ringspot virus causing a 50 percent decrease in production.
 Fortunately, the answer was found in genetically modified papaya resistant to the virus.
 It saved papaya farmers worldwide.

-The potato is one of the most recent additions to the list of genetically modified crops.
+The potato is one of the most recent additions to the list of examples of genetically modified foods with full explanations.
 Its use has been approved by the FDA only in 2015.
 Designed by J. R. Simplot Company, genetically modified potatoes offer several advantages, like resistance to blackspot bruising and browning, and containing less asparagine.
 This is significant because asparagine turns into Acrylamide during frying, which is suspected to be cancerogenic.
 So far, the largest potato consumer in the United States, McDonald’s, has decided against using the GM potato, despite the J. R. Simplot claims that in their engineering they have only used genes that are already present in potato and haven’t introduced any of the foreign ones.

 As with most crops on our list of examples of genetically modified foods with full explanations, the first type of genetically modified canola was Monsanto’s Roundup Ready canola.
 It was resistant to glyphosate, which is the main active ingredient in many modern herbicides, including Roundup.
 This has caused an issue because canola seeds can lay dormant up to 10 years in the ground and the plant has appeared as a weed in fields planted with other cultures.
 Since it is herbicide resistant, it has to be removed manually, hugely increasing cost for farmers.